Edgar25-coder/SRCNet-SemanticModel/README.md

 ## How to collaborate:

 - One: Clone this repository.
-- Two: Add your features and collaborate with us on this research project.
+- Two: Add your features and collaborate on this research project.

 ## How to cite this repository